Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.14.3 of the free version correspond to changes made in 2.14.3.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.14.4 of the free version correspond to changes made in 2.14.4.x of the paid version.

+= 1.14.4 - 19/Feb/2018 =

+* FEATURE: Now supports AWS v4 signatures (allowing use of new AWS regions) with old S3 SDK (which is used on PHP 5.2)
+* FIX: WebDAV options filter was not correctly saving any human-chosen description
+* FIX: Regression: Rackspace 'new user' wizard was not functioning
+* FIX: For chunked storage APIs that require a method to finally re-assemble chunks, if the first attempt failed, then a subsequent failed attempt could be incorrectly marked as having succeeded
+* FIX: First instance of each remote storage object was not using its internal default options
+* TWEAK: Added the ability to restore incremental backup sets (N.B. currently you cannot create incremental backup sets; this is part of our development of that feature)
+* TWEAK: Edit welcome banner
+* TWEAK: If 'lock admin' functionality (Premium) has been disabled by the site administrator, then include a line to that effect in the relevant section.
+* TWEAK: Allow UpdraftCentral classes to have boiler-plate pre and post-call methods
+* TWEAK: Do a bit more logging for Backblaze B2 uploads
+* TWEAK: Add a sanity check to prevent some PHP debug notices being logged in an upgrade situation
+* TWEAK: Resolved unwanted WebDAV remote storage JavaScript console message

 = 1.14.3 - 24/Jan/2018 =